Rackspace Technology (NASDAQ:RXT) Issues Q2 2022 Earnings Guidance

 Rackspace Technology (NASDAQ:RXT – Get Rating) updated its second quarter 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $0.15-$0.17 for the period, compared to the consensus earnings per share estimate of $0.23.
+The company provided EPS guidance of $0.15-$0.17 for the period, compared to the consensus EPS estimate of $0.23.
 The company issued revenue guidance of $744.00 million-$752.00 million, compared to the consensus revenue estimate of $800.71 million.

+Several research firms recently weighed in on RXT.
+Raymond James upgraded shares of Rackspace Technology from a market perform rating to an outperform rating and set a $12.00 target price for the company in a research note on Wednesday, May 11th.
+Deutsche Bank Aktiengesellschaft cut shares of Rackspace Technology from a buy rating to a hold rating and reduced their target price for the company from $21.00 to $9.00 in a research note on Wednesday, February 23rd.
+Barclays reduced their target price on shares of Rackspace Technology from $17.00 to $10.00 in a research note on Thursday, February 24th.
+Oppenheimer cut shares of Rackspace Technology from an outperform rating to a market perform rating in a research note on Friday, April 8th.
+Finally, Royal Bank of Canada cut their price target on shares of Rackspace Technology from $24.00 to $18.00 and set an outperform rating for the company in a research note on Wednesday, February 23rd.
+One investment analyst has rated the stock with a sell rating, five have assigned a hold rating and five have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, Rackspace Technology has a consensus rating of Hold and an average target price of $15.68.

 About Rackspace Technology (Get Rating)